paytrail/paytrail-ios-sdk/paytrail-ios-sdk/paytrail_ios_sdk.docc/paytrail_ios_sdk_guide.md

 **Payment Views and Components**
 - ``PaymentProvidersView``: a SwiftUI view component for showing the available ``PaymentMethodProvider`` by its representative icon, grouped by ``PaymentMethodGroup``.
 The view shows each provider in a grid which can be inserted into any SwiftUI view as a component.
 For the alternative counterpart for 'UIViewController', see ``loadPaymentProvidersUIView(with:groups:delegate:)``
 - ``PaymentWebView``: a SwiftUI view for showing and taking care of a payment web view with the request and responses.
-For the alternative counterpart for 'UIViewController', see ``loadPaymentUIWebView(from:merchant:delegate:)``
+For the alternative counterpart for 'UIViewController', see ``loadPaymentUIWebView(from:delegate:)``
 - ``PaytrailThemes``: it takes care of the theming of ``PaymentWebView``, providing the basic themes of the view's fore- and background color customization, group header font size, and provider icon size.

 ## Topics